SuperCoolPencil/CirclePong/README.md

 > Play it yourself or watch it play automatically.

-> Built in C++ so its as light as possible!
+> Built in Java Swing

 ## Overview

-CirclePong is a console-based reinterpretation of the classic Pong game, played on a circular field.
+CirclePong is a reinterpretation of the classic Pong game, played on a circular field.
 Paddle move along the circumference of a circle, deflecting a ball that travels within a circle

-## Controls

-  * Move paddle counterclockwise: **A**
-  * Move paddle clockwise: **D**

-## How to Run

-* Compile the C++ source code with a compiler supporting C++11 or later.
-* Run the executable in a Windows console (uses `_kbhit()` and `_getch()` from `<conio.h>`).
-* The game refreshes the display every 50 milliseconds.

 ## Gameplay

-* Player controls a paddle moving on the circle’s circumference.
+* Players control a paddle moving on the circle’s circumference.
-* The ball travels around the circle with constant angular velocity.
-* Player bounces the ball back by aligning their paddle with the ball’s position.
+* Players bounce the ball back by aligning their paddle with the ball’s position.
-* Missing the ball results in a score loss (optional extension).
+* Missing the ball results in a score loss

-## Notes

-* This is a minimalist ASCII-based game without graphical libraries.
-* The circular representation is approximate due to console character grid limitations.